Love of a Lifetime (Chaka Khan song)

 "Love of a Lifetime" is a 1986 single by Chaka Khan.
 The single was the first release from Chaka Khan's Destiny album.

 "Love of a Lifetime" was written by David Gamson and Green Gartside.
 Gartside performed backing vocals and also co-produced the single along with Arif Mardin.
+The music video was filmed on location at Long Island's Adventureland amusement park.

+Chart performance

 In the UK, "Love of a Lifetime" peaked at No. 52.
-In the US, the single reached No. 53 on the Hot 100 and No. 21 on the soul singles chart.
+In the US, the single reached No. 53 on the Hot 100.
+On other charts, it peaked at No. 21 on the soul singles chart.
 "Love of A Lifetime" had its best showing on the US dance chart, where it peaked at #11.
-The music video was filmed on location at Long Island's Adventureland amusement park.